// 01 Damage Zone Breakdown

 // 06 Diminished Value: The Loss No One Talks About

 Your car has been repaired perfectly.
 The paint matches.
 The panels align.
 But run a CarFax report and it shows an accident history—and that history will follow the vehicle for its entire life, suppressing its trade-in and private sale value for every future transaction.
+Diminished value is the difference between your car's pre-accident market value and its post-accident market value, even after perfect repairs.
+It's fully compensable from the at-fault driver's insurer in most states—and it's almost never volunteered.// Diminished Value Formula (17c Method)

 // 07 Hidden Damage Types Often Missed in Estimates

-⚠️ Supplement Claims Are Normal—and Necessary
+Supplement Claims Are Normal—and Necessary

 Initial insurance estimates are written based on visible damage.
 Once the vehicle is disassembled in the shop, hidden damage is routinely discovered.
 Supplement claims—additional approved repairs beyond the initial estimate—are standard practice and completely legitimate.
-Do not let an insurer pressure you to sign a release until all supplemental damage is identified and approved.
+Do not let an insurer pressure you to sign a release until all supplemental damage is identified and approved.// 08 Fighting the Insurance Estimate

 "The most important thing I tell clients about vehicle damage is this: the initial estimate is a negotiating position, not a final number.
 Every single line can be challenged, supplemented, or rejected.
 Your job is to document everything, get independent opinions, and never sign a release until you're confident every item of damage has been identified and approved."

-— Marcus Hill, Certified Vehicle Appraiser & Former Insurance Adjuster// 09 When Vehicle Damage Becomes a Legal Matter
+— Marcus Hill, Certified Vehicle Appraiser & Former Insurance Adjuster

-- Total loss disputes: When the insurer's ACV valuation is clearly below market and appraisal clause negotiations fail, an attorney can pursue bad-faith claims.
+Most vehicle damage claims resolve through direct insurance negotiation.
+But several situations warrant legal involvement:- Total loss disputes: When the insurer's ACV valuation is clearly below market and appraisal clause negotiations fail, an attorney can pursue bad-faith claims.

 - Diminished value denials: Some insurers flatly deny first-party diminished value claims even where legally required.
 An attorney's demand letter often resolves this quickly.